Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 check this page from time to time to ensure that you are aware of any changes.
 We reserve the right to modify this privacy statement at any time, without any notice, so please review it frequently.
+Please check the top of this document to see the date of the last update and the effective date of the version of the Privacy Policy that applies to you.

+### Contacting Us

+If you think we are not as much transparent as we should be, or if you have any questions about this Privacy Policy, please contact us at the email address given in the Terms of Service.

 ## Other documents